kish9nine/groupfit/milestone1/milestone1.md

 3. Pick the best design and mock it up using an image editing program (i.e. Photoshop or Gimp) or using HTML/CSS.
 Submit a screenshot of this mockup.

+    Please refer to Mockup.png final copy.png in this directory.
 Minimal Viable Product
 -------------
 1. What features do you plan to implement?
 How critical are they to the proper functioning of your application?